vandalton/BertaAndButterflies/DIARY.md

 # 2024-03-15 - Day #015

 I refactored the way Berta's position is stored.
-It'll be easier that way to handle it and comare with butterflies "sources"
+It'll be easier that way to handle it and comare with butterflies "sources".

+# 2024-03-16 - Day #016

+I implemented a draft version of the butterflies releasing algorithm.
+It works quite ok, however, few variables are hardcoded at the moment:

+1. Maximal number of butterflies flying - 3.
+In the original game this number depends on the current score.
+1. Number of a "source" that is paused and doesn't release any new butterflies.
+In the original game it depends on the number of lives.